btoone/mms/README.md

     CSS:    http://github.com/btoone/mmd-stylesheet/raw/master/mmd.css

 My workflow is to edit a MMD file in TextMate and the preview it (ctrl + opt + cmd + p).
 This renders the MMD file as HTML and uses the linked style sheet.
 However there are several ways to render the HTML, see the [MMD site](http://fletcherpenney.net/multimarkdown/) for details.

+## Example ##

+You can see the generated HTML by downloading [this example](http://github.com/downloads/btoone/mmd-stylesheet/generated-html-from-mmd-example.html)